Aebel-Shajan/Driftin-Deliveries/README.md

 # Driftin Deliveries

 ## Description
-Drifting game where you deliver
+Drifting game where you deliver food in a city